Tejaspatil1175/Todo-List-App/README.md

 # Todo List App

 ## Description
-A simple and efficient Todo List application built with [list your technologies here, e.g., HTML, CSS, JavaScript, React].
+A simple and efficient Todo List application built with [list your technologies here, e.g., HTML, CSS, JavaScript, .
 This app allows users to manage their tasks with features like adding, editing, and deleting tasks.

 ## Features
 - Add new tasks